upros/tls-pok/draft-friel-tls-eap-dpp.md

 # Summary of Work

+[TODO: agree with WG chairs where this work lives and where it should be documented.]

 The protocol outlined here can be broadly broken up into 3 distinct areas:

 - TLS extensions to transport the bootstrap public key identifier
 - TLS key schedule enhancements to inject bootstrap public key keying material
 - TEAP extensions to leverage the new TLS-POK handshake for trust establishment

+This document captures all 3 areas, but it may be more apropriate to split the work into multiple documents, piggy back on top of {{?I-D.jhoyla-tls-extended-key-schedule}}, etc.

 # IANA Considerations